Wall Street closes lower on fears of a slowing economy

 Sept 23 (Reuters) - Wall Street's main indexes fell sharply on Wednesday after data showing a coolingof U.S. business activity and the stalemate in Congress over more fiscal stimulus heightenedconcerns about the economy while the coronavirus pandemic remains unchecked.

 The Nasdaq and S&P 500 fell more than 2%, and all 11 of the major S&P sectorsclosed lower.
-Energy .SPNY - already the worst-performing sector this year - led the decline.O/R
+Energy .SPNY - already the worst-performing sector this year - led the rout in its biggest single-day decline since July 9.O/R

 Hopes of a strong recovery and historic stimulus fueled the U.S. stock rallyfollowing the coronavirus-driven crash in March.
 But doubts over another relief bill and a sell-off in heavyweight technology-related stocks have weighed on sentiment since the market peaked on Sept.
 2.